denverbel/dns_switch/README.md

 DNS Switch allows you to change your dns systemlessly with terminal.
 Type su then dns_switch in terminal to enter the menu.
 Select custom DNS to enter the DNS you would like to use.
 Enter dns_switch -h or dns_switch --help
 To check if custom dns is working type nslookup <website> into terminal. for example nslookup google.com.
+A new feature has been added thanks to @vr25.
+Now you can use dns_switch updates without having to reboot!
+Everything is now symlinked to /sbin

 ## Compatibility
 * All Devices